 Report Animal Bites to Public Health

-Washtenaw County Public Health reminds residents to contact us about animal bites or other close contact with animals.
+Washtenaw County Public Health reminds residents to contact us about animal bites or other close contact with wild animals.
 Wild or unvaccinated animals may spread rabies.
 Public Health will provide recommendations about rabies risk and the need for post-exposure vaccination.

 What is Rabies?